Choose from the following frequently asked questions about self-employment tax and schedule SE.

 Check data entry on screens W2 and 99M.
-The W2 will have box 13 checked as statutory employee and 1-9 chosen in the Special tax treatments field.
-When the W2 and 99M screens are both selected as for the same schedule C, you must use one of the following methods to generate Schedule SE for the non-employee compensation on screen 99M:
+The W-2 will have box 13 checked as statutory employee and 1-9 chosen in the Special tax treatments field.
+When the W2 and 99M screens are both selected for the same Schedule C, you must use one of the following methods to generate Schedule SE for the non-employee compensation on screen 99M:

 - Open and complete screen SE to create Schedule SE.

 - Open and complete a second C screen.
 Open the 99M screen, select C in the For field and use the Multi-form code field to point the results to the second Schedule C. The software will generate Schedule SE for the second Schedule C.